sylvaincom/github_tutorial/README.md

 ### 💡 Some notes

 - When on your branch and working on your PR, from GitHub Desktop, it might be useful to click on the top menu on `Branch` then `Update from main`.
+For the web navigator, from your GitHub PR, you will then see `Merge branch 'main' into <student_branch>`.

 ## 🚀 Doing an advanced PR with GitHub Actions (by using GitHub Desktop)